 - 1. Simplify the park classifications and definitions to Neighborhood Parks, Community Parks (small and large), and Nature Parks, as discussed in Section 4 Long Range Vision, to better reflect the existing parks system. - 2.
 Eliminate the acreage LOS by park type, since the existing system does not comply.
 Rather, adopt both "City-wide" and "geographic" (e.g. North Cape and South Cape) Acreage LOS metrics for neighborhood and community (non-specialized) parks. - 3.
-Update the Facility LOS metrics to reflect current facilities and uses, as well as the deficiencies identified in the needs assessment process.
-For example, there are no Facility LOS metrics for dog parks, pickle ball courts, or canoe/kayak launches.
+Remove the Facility LOS metrics from the Comprehensive Plan, and recommend the use of national, state, and regional benchmarks for Facility LOS analysis.